valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 #### Subgroups Meeting Schedule

-THe subgroup meetings are on Wednesdays from 2:00 pm to 3:00 pm in Chem 262:
+The subgroup meetings are on Wednesdays from 2:00 pm to 3:00 pm in Chem 262:
 - Molecular Crystals: February 5, February 19, March 19, April 9, April 23
 - Biomolecules: February 12, March 5, April 2, April 16, April 30 (tentative)